andreasimonetto/lsfmonacct/README.md

 * cd pylsf/
 * Follow compilation and installation instructions

-For the last prerequisite (only for monitoring_update) you need to create a JSON file with the HEP performance information of your LSF hosts, called `.hostsinfo.json` and having the following format:
+For the last prerequisite (only for accounting) you need to create a [JSON](http://www.json.org/) file in the project's root containing the [HEP performance information](https://twiki.cern.ch/twiki/bin/view/FIOgroup/TsiBenchHEPSPECWlcg) of your LSF hosts, called `.hostsinfo.json` and having the following format:

     {
         "host1": { "ncores": host1_cores_number, "hs06": host1_total_hepspec06, "nslots": host1_lsf_slots },